How To Make a Roller Blind

 - Architrave fit - In an architrave fit, run the measuring tape from the outside of the architrave to its other side.
 No deductions should be made; this is the pin measure.

+Before we can show you how to make a roller blind you need to gather your materials.
 The following are just a few of the tools and materials that you will require.
-Use other items as necessary during the project.
+Use other items as necessary during the project..

 The supplier of the roller blind kit will ask for the pin measurement so as to provide the best fit.
-Again, the accuracy of the measurements cannot be overemphasized.
+Again, the accuracy of the measurements cannot be overemphasised.

 The steps in making your own roller blinds can be summarised as follows:

-• Cut the material according to the desired width.
-Mark the material with a pencil while ensuring that the meaurements are accurate and straight from top to bottom.
+- Cut the material - cut according to the desired width.
+Mark the material with a pencil while ensuring that the measurements are accurate and straight from top to bottom.

-- Crease the material on the line where the cut will be made.
+- Crease the material - crease on the line where the cut will be made.
 Use the roller Stanley knife for cutting the roller blind fabric.